david-1904/demo-email-server/README.md

 - Java-Version: OpenJDK 17
 - Docker-Version: Docker 20.x with Docker Compose
 - Database: Latest PostgreSQL 17.x starts with Docker Compose (no installation required)
+- Internet connection required to fetch dependencies and resources by Docker

 # Installation and Running Instructions